1. Notes for this week

 - Our contest song set: Almost Like Being in Love and Ova the Rainbow.

-- All contests and performances will be held at Spartanburg High School in the state-of-the-art District 7 Fine Arts Center.
+- All contests and performances will be held at Spartanburg High School in their state-of-the-art District 7 Fine Arts Center: 2250 E Main Street, Spartanburg, SC 29307.
+This is a 12-minute drive from the Convention Hotel.

 - All attendees are expected as a matter of goodwill toward our singing community to: